 This nature center is one of the best ways to learn about the wild world of the Adirondacks.
-Inside, visitors will learn about the local flora and fauna by inspecting the aquariums stocked with fish, turtles, and—perhaps cutest of all for their playfulness and their thick coats of fur—the resident river otters.
+Inside, visitors will learn about the local flora and fauna by inspecting the aquariums stocked with fish, turtles, and—perhaps cutest of all for their playfulness and thick coats of fur—the resident river otters.

 When you go, be sure to check the events schedule for the next Animal Encounter, where naturalists handle snakes, porcupines, and owls, giving visitors an up-close look at the resident creatures.

 Outside, visitors can walk above the treetops on the Wild Walk, which is a network of wooden pathways built over the tree line.
 The Wild Walk provides one of the best views in the Adirondacks, allowing visitors to see the wilderness from up high.

 Address: 45 Museum Drive, Tupper Lake, NY 12986